Baisumesh/Note_app/README.md

 # Note_app
-I am creating a note for the  save your file it is very good work
+I am creating a note apps for the  save your file it is very good work.